MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 ### -RemainingScripts

-Specifies all script blocks that are not taken by the **Process** parameter.
+Specifies all script blocks that aren't taken by the **Process** parameter.

 This parameter was introduced in Windows PowerShell 3.0.